ciii1/Asca-language/docs/docs.md

 ```
 qword a:ptr = @"hello";
 ```
-this (for me at least) gives you more consistency than C where variables are not clear wether it's stored in .data section or in the stack, but in Asca, every variables is stored on the stack.

 ### Loops
 there are two types of loop in asca: `while` and `for` loop. their syntax is the same with C loops' syntax: